sdelatorrep/elixir_beacon/README.md

  ```bash
 java -jar elixir-beacon-0.3.jar --spring.profiles.active=test
  ```
-It will generate a log in the file application.log located in the same folder where the JAR is.
+It will generate a log in the file **application.log** located in the same folder where the JAR is located.

 This argument <code>--spring.profiles.active=test</code> specifies the profile to be used.
-By default, there are 2 profiles: dev and test.
+By default, there are 2 profiles: **dev** and **test**.
 Each profile will use its own set of properties files.

-I. e. *test* profile will use <code>application-test.properties</code> and <code>application-test.yml</code>
+I. e. **test** profile will use:
+* application-test.properties
+* application-test.yml

-Using the default configuration, the application will be available at: localhost:9075/elixirbeacon/v03/
+Using the default configuration, the application will be available at: **localhost:9075/elixirbeacon/v03/**

 ##Run integration tests
 We use JMeter to run this kind of tests.
-We have an artifact called elixir-beacon-service-tests.
+We have an artifact called **elixir-beacon-service-tests**.
 To get the code execute a git pull from the elixir_beacon_tests project at [Elixir's Human Data Beacon repository](https://github.com/elixirhub/human-data-beacon).

 Once you've downloaded this project you can just run:
 ```bash
 mvn -P local clean verify
  ```
 This will download jmeter and run some basic tests.

-The " -P local" refers to a maven profile.
+The <code>-P local</code> refers to a maven profile.
 These profiles can be found in the file pom.xml.
-The "local" profile uses this configuration for running the tests:
+The **local** profile uses this configuration for running the tests:
 * host: localhost
 * port: 9075
 For other configurations please add a profile in pom.xml file.
 You will see the results on the console.